-Seth M. Gerber is a trial lawyer whose practice focuses on trade secrets and business litigation.
+Seth M. Gerber is an accomplished trial lawyer whose nationwide practice focuses on trade secrets and business litigation.
 Seth’s trial victories were featured by Law360 when Morgan Lewis was named “Employment Group of the Year” in January 2018.
-Seth has also been recognized in The Best Lawyers in America (commercial litigation), recognized over many years as a Southern California “Super Lawyer,” and named in 2011 as one of the top 20 lawyers in California under the age of 40 in 2011 by the Los Angeles and San Francisco Daily Journal.
+Seth has also been recognized in The Best Lawyers in America (commercial litigation), recognized over many years as a Southern California “Super Lawyer,” and named in 2011 as one of the top 20 lawyers in California under the age of 40 by the Los Angeles and San Francisco Daily Journal.

 Obtained a favorable ruling by the Delaware Court of Chancery that California law must be applied to an employee agreement despite a Delaware choice-of-law provision, and denying a request for an injunction against Seth’s client on the ground that enforcing the non-compete provision would contravene California public policy favoring competition.

-Defended one of California’s largest independent physician associations in a jury trial for alleged misappropriation of trade secrets and breach of contract.
+Defended one of California’s largest independent physician associations in a lengthy jury trial for alleged misappropriation of trade secrets and breach of contract.
 The jury found that Seth’s client did not engage in any willful or malicious misconduct and awarded a tiny fraction of the damages sought.

-Obtained a jury trial verdict and damages against a distributor of fashion accessories for copyright infringement.
+Obtained a favorable jury trial verdict and damages against a distributor of fashion accessories for copyright infringement.

-Obtained an award after a lengthy arbitration finding the respondent liable for fraudulent inducement, fraudulent concealment, breach of confidential relationship and undue influence, and as relief for these claims rescission of stock grants worth $25 million.
+Obtained a favorable arbitration award after a lengthy hearing finding the respondent liable for fraudulent inducement, fraudulent concealment, breach of confidential relationship and undue influence, and as relief for these claims rescission of stock grants worth $25 million.
 The arbitrator concluded that the respondent had engaged in “willful, malicious, systematic, intentional fraud and deceit that spanned his entire period of employment” and awarded Seth’s client nearly $6 million in attorneys’ fees and costs.

 Represented the University of Southern California in a lawsuit against a Tenet Healthcare subsidiary seeking a court declaration that Tenet had defaulted under a long-term ground lease and operating agreement, which resulted in USC’s acquisition of University Hospital and Norris Cancer Center from Tenet.